 Through Amendment 47 (effective 1/19/17) the EBT and WBT fisheries were added to the list of fisheries that were exempt from custom processing counting towards IPQ use caps.
-The unforeseen exit of one processor from WBT/EBT processing resulted in less than the minimum number of processing companies needed to process all of the Tanner crab IPQ without exceeding the IPQ use caps.
-As a result of this consolidation in processing operations, the processors currently operating in the Bering Sea region were constrained by IPQ use caps in the WBT/EBT fisheries.
+The unforeseen exit of one processor from WBT/ EBT processing resulted in less than the minimum number of processing companies needed to process all of the Tanner crab IPQ without exceeding the IPQ use caps.
+As a result of this consolidation in processing operations, the processors currently operating in the Bering Sea region were constrained by IPQ use caps in the WBT/ EBT fisheries.

-For the eight BSAI crab fisheries noted above, the IPQ crab processed under a custom processing arrangement are not included in the calculation for determining the amount of IPQ crab that is used by an IPQ holder or processed at a facility, if the person whose IPQ crab is processed does not have a 10% or greater ownership interest in the processing facility, provided that the facility at which the IPQ crab are custom processed meets specific location requirements.
-The exemption effectively removes the IPQ use cap so that more than 30% of the IPQ could be processed at a facility, if there is no affiliation between the person whose IPQ crab is being processed at that facility and the IPQ holders who owns the facility.
+For the eight BSAI crab fisheries noted above, the IPQ crab processed under a custom processing arrangement are not included in the calculation for determining the amount of IPQ crab that is used by an IPQ holder or processed at a facility, if the person whose IPQ crab is processed does not have a 10% or greater ownership interest in the processing facility, provided that the facility at which the IPQ crab are custom processed meets specific location requirements.3 The exemption effectively removes the IPQ use cap so that more than 30% of the IPQ could be processed at a facility, if there is no affiliation between the person whose IPQ crab is being processed at that facility and the IPQ holders who owns the facility.
 A person who holds IPQ and who owns a processing facility is credited only with the amount of IPQ crab used by that person, or any affiliates of that person, when calculating IPQ use caps.
-In sum, Amendment 27 and Amendment 47 allow processing facility owners who also hold IPQ to be able to use their facilities than would otherwise be allowed under the IPQ use caps.
+In sum, Amendment 27 and Amendment 47 allow processing facility owners who also hold IPQ to be able to use their facility to establish custom processing arrangements with other IPQ holders to process more crab at their facilities than would otherwise be allowed under the IPQ use caps.